SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

    in the file lib/Basic/LangOptions.cpp.

-The version number for the ``swift()`` platform condition consists of a major number, minor number, patch number, and so on, with a dot (``.``) separating each part of the version number.
+The version number for the ``swift()`` platform condition consists of a major number, optional minor number, optional patch number, and so on, with a dot (``.``) separating each part of the version number.
 There must not be whitespace between ``>=`` and the version number.